tokenstocks/SEEDx/WORKFLOW_VERIFICATION_REPORT.md

 ## Executive Summary

-I've conducted a comprehensive verification of your TokenStocks platform and fixed multiple critical issues preventing project creation and file uploads. **The code is now ready**, but you need to manually fix Supabase Row-Level Security (RLS) to enable file uploads.
+I've conducted a comprehensive verification of your SEEDx platform and fixed multiple critical issues preventing project creation and file uploads. **The code is now ready**, but you need to manually fix Supabase Row-Level Security (RLS) to enable file uploads.

 ### Critical Action Required
 **→ See `SUPABASE_STORAGE_SETUP.md` for step-by-step instructions to fix file uploads**